beitmenotyou-com/OmniSocial-ProtocolKit/README.md

 ## 🧩 Modular Plugins

-Each protocol and system feature (identity, logging, moderation, payments, etc.) is modular via the /protocolKit system.
-Build your own plugin or extend existing ones.
+Each Protocol and system feature (identity, logging, moderation, payments, etc.) is modular via the /protocolKit system.
+You can build your own plugins or extend existing ones.

 ## 🛠️ Setup